monk-io/docs/docs/load-balancers.md

 :::warning

 Certificates are sensitive information.
-Learn how to store them in templates securely: [Passing secrets in templates](passing-secrets.md).
+Learn how to store them in Kits securely: [Passing secrets in templates](passing-secrets.md).

 :::

-It's useful to also include domain: in this definition to immediately know what's going on just by looking at the template.
+It's useful to also include domain: in this definition to immediately know what's going on just by looking at the Kit.

 The `app-balancer` will listen on both port `80` and port `443` by default.
 It behaves the same way as the HTTP balancer but is capable of terminating TLS connections.